LIS

 A. No mixed beverage restaurant or carrier licensee shall:

-1. Serve as one drink the entire contents of a container of spirits in its original container for on-premises consumption except as provided by subsections C, D, and E of this section.
+1. Serve as one drink the entire contents of a container of spirits in its original container for on-premises or off-premises consumption except (i) as provided by subsections C, D, and E of this section; or (ii) if the container of spirits contains 12.6 ounces or less and the alcohol by volume content is 15% or less.

-2. Sell any mixed beverage to which alcohol has been added.
+2. Sell any mixed beverage to which grain alcohol has been added.

 B. No mixed beverage restaurant licensee shall:

-1. Allow to be kept upon the licensed premises any container of alcoholic beverages of a type authorized to be purchased under his license that does not bear the required mixed beverage stamp imprinted with his license number and purchase report number.
+1. Allow any container of alcoholic beverages of a type authorized to be purchased under the license that does not bear the required mixed beverage stamp imprinted with the license number and purchase report number to be kept on the licensed premises.

-2. Use in the preparation of a mixed beverage any alcoholic beverage not purchased from the board or a wholesale wine licensee.
+2. Use in the preparation of a mixed beverage any alcoholic beverage not purchased from the Virginia Alcoholic Beverage Control Authority (authority) or a wholesale wine licensee.

 3. Fail to obliterate the mixed beverage stamp immediately when any container of spirits is emptied.

-4. Allow any patron to possess more than two drinks of mixed beverages at any one time, except that a mixed beverage licensee may sell to a patron who may lawfully purchase mixed beverages a flight of distilled spirits products consisting of samples of not more than five different spirits products.
-Each distilled spirits product shall contain no more than one-half ounce of distilled spirits.
+4. Allow any patron to possess more than two drinks of mixed beverages at any one time, except that a mixed beverage licensee may sell to a patron who may lawfully purchase mixed beverages a flight of (i) distilled spirits products consisting of samples of not more than five different spirits products or (ii) no more than five mixed beverages.
+Each distilled spirits product shall contain no more than one-half ounce of distilled spirits and each mixed beverage shall contain no more than one ounce of distilled spirits.

-C. If a restaurant for which a mixed beverage restaurant license has been issued under § 4.1-206.3 of the Code of Virginia is located on the premises of a hotel or motel, whether the hotel or motel be under the same or different ownership, sales of mixed beverages, including sales of spirits packaged in original closed containers purchased from the board, as well as other alcoholic beverages, for consumption in bedrooms and private rooms of such hotel or motel, may be made by the licensee subject to the following conditions in addition to other applicable laws:
+C. If a restaurant for which a mixed beverage restaurant license has been issued under § 4.1-206.3 of the Code of Virginia is located on the premises of a hotel or motel, whether the hotel or motel be under the same or different ownership, sales of mixed beverages, including sales of spirits packaged in original closed containers purchased from the authority and other alcoholic beverages, for consumption in bedrooms and private rooms of such hotel or motel, may be made by the licensee subject to the following conditions in addition to other applicable laws:

-1. Spirits sold by the drink as mixed beverages or in original closed containers must have been purchased under the mixed beverage restaurant license upon purchase forms provided by the board;
+1. Spirits sold by the drink as mixed beverages or in original closed containers must have been purchased under the mixed beverage restaurant license upon purchase forms provided by the authority;

 4. Complete and accurate records of sales of mixed beverages and sales of spirits in original closed containers to registered guests in bedrooms and to sponsors of scheduled private functions in private rooms shall be kept separate and apart from records of all mixed beverage sales.